Current information on referrals and the waiting list.

 People on the waiting list are encouraged to email [email protected] at any time if their contact details change.
 It is important that we have up-to-date contact information because if we cannot make contact, patients may be removed from the waiting list.

 We are currently validating referrals of the longest wait patients.
-However, we intend to seek the views of the transgender community later this year on other prioritisation criteria to understand if there could be reasons why some referrals should be prioritised for a first specialist assessment sooner than others.
+However, we intend to seek the views of the transgender community on other prioritisation criteria to understand if there could be reasons why some referrals should be prioritised for a first specialist assessment sooner than others.

-As at 31 August 2020, there were 242 referrals for a first specialist assessment on the Active list for the Service.
-Of these, 25 people have or will be offered a first specialist assessment this year.
+As at 31 October 2020, there were 244 referrals for a first specialist assessment on the Active list for the Service.
+Of these, 29 people have or will be offered a first specialist assessment this year.
 More people could be offered an assessment later this year or early 2021.
+Following delays due to Covid-19 three surgeries have now been completed this year and two more are scheduled by the end of the year.

 The waiting list is a list for a first specialist assessment with the Service.
 It is not a waiting list for surgery.
 Whether surgery is the right option for a patient is a matter for the Service and the patient to discuss at the first specialist assessment.

 The number of people on the waiting list is constantly changing as new referrals are received and the waiting list is updated following the validation of referrals.
-This is because some people cannot be contacted, advise they no longer require surgery or need to address health issues before they can be considered for a first specialist assessment or surgery.
+This is because some people cannot be contacted, advise they no longer require surgery or need to address personal, work or health issues before progressing to a first specialist assessment or surgery.

 Therefore, attributing a ‘number’ to a referral on the waitlist does not depict the specific order that a patient may be considered for a first specialist assessment or the length of time someone may be on the waiting list.